-This course is designed to prepare the PA student for both the General Surgery rotation, as well as practice as a surgical physician assistant.
+This course prepares the physician assistant student for both the General Surgery rotation, as well as practice as a surgical Physician Assistant.
 General surgical concepts needed for the PA to function in the general surgical environment, as well as surgical specialties, are presented.
 The course emphasizes the recognition of surgical problems in general practice.
 Pre-, intra-, and post-operative care are taught, as well as the various modalities of anesthesia.
 Evidence-based medicine practice is weaved through the above areas where available and appropriate.

 PA 548 – Principles of Emergency Medicine:

-The goal of Principles of Emergency Medicine is to provide the physician assistant student with the knowledge base to diagnosis and manage common emergency conditions.
+Principles of Emergency Medicine provides the physician assistant student with the knowledge base to diagnosis and manage common emergency conditions.
 Topics include, but are not limited to, multiple trauma, chest trauma, abdominal pain, burns, shock, and cardiac emergencies.

 The clinical phase of the program is 12 months in length and students must complete seven required and one elective six-week clinical rotation.
 The required clinical rotations are:

 - Emergency Medicine